Statistical Tolerance Analysis Training:

 Statistical Tolerance Analysis Training Course – Project Based

 The Statistical Tolerance Analysis training course is an intense training program focused on both root sum square and Monte Carlo tolerance analysis approaches.
 The Statistical Tolerance Analysis Training course includes important tolerance allocation approaches that will allow your organization to assign less stringent, higher quality, and more sensible tolerances to your designs.
-The Statistical Tolerance Analysis Training course thoroughly covers the theoretical aspects of these advanced tolerance analysis and allocation approaches.
+The Statistical Tolerance Analysis Training course thoroughly covers the theoretical aspects of this advanced tolerance analysis and allocation approaches.
 The course includes numerous practical examples, exercises, and approaches for using Excel and Visual Basic for Applications (included in Excel) for making these determinations.

 Statistical tolerance analysis identifies likely dimensional variation in mechanical designs.
-Similar to the more conventional worst case tolerance analysis approach, statistical tolerance analysis more realistically assesses the effects of tolerance stackups to identify likely tolerance variations.
+Similar to the more conventional worst-case tolerance analysis approach, statistical tolerance analysis more realistically assesses the effects of tolerance stack-ups to identify likely tolerance variations.
 Statistical tolerance analysis is a tool for intelligently allocating less-stringent tolerances and for assessing the likelihood of unacceptable tolerance combinations.
 Using this approach allows engineering organizations to create more producible and less expensive products.

 Onsite classes can also be tailored to meet your needs.
 You might shorten a 5-day class into a 3-day class, or combine portions of several related courses into a single course, or have the instructor vary the emphasis of topics depending on your staff and site’s requirements.

 - 2 days of Statistical Tolerance Analysis Training with an expert instructor